liferay/liferay-cli/README.md

   * `liferay ext create --name=? --type=?`
 * Update the Object definition JSON in the Object **defintion** client extension project with the object action ID (e.g. `"objectActionExecutorKey": "function#<object-action-id>"`)

+## Managing Client Extension Environment

-## How to customize the DXP Image used in localdev
+### How to customize the DXP Image used in localdev

 * Run `LOCALDEV_RESOURCES_DIR=$(liferay config get localdev.resources.dir)` to obtain the path where localdev resources are synced
 * Edit `${LOCALDEV_RESOURCES_DIR}/docker/images/localdev-server/workspace/gradle.properties` file to set the the docker image or product key.